paramify/fedramp-20x-pilot/README.md

     Meet with 3PAO and have them review and validate evidence in Paramify Cloud.

 4. **Automate Machine-readable Package**
-   Publish our machine readable format package using Paramify Cloud.
+   Generate and publish our machine readable package using Paramify Cloud.

 5. **3PAO Review**
    3PAO reviews the package and adds attestation.